trytryhard/currency-check/README.md

 # currency-check

 ## working on
-- work on agregation by pandas
+- work on rewrite /w classes

 # about project
 idea : currency checker